weirdpattern/ohm-believable/README.md

-# Ohm value calculator
+# Ω-believable
-An electronic color code simulator that calculates the ratings of electronic components
+An electronic color code simulator that calculates the resistance of electronic components